 Cell: (403) 815-6067

-In the Canadian federal regulatory forum, Kemm has represented energy producer and pipeline interests in more than sixty major proceedings before the National Energy Board, involving myriad financial, environmental, technical, jurisdictional and procedural issues.
-The cases have included applications for approval of energy pipeline projects and other resource development facilities, determination of pipeline and electricity tolls and tariffs including utility cost of capital, and other aspects of utility financial regulation.
+In the federal regulatory forum, Kemm represented energy producer and pipeline interests in more than sixty major proceedings before the National Energy Board (now the Canada Energy Regulator), involving a myriad of legal, contractual, financial, environmental, technical, jurisdictional and procedural issues.
+The cases involved interpretation of contracts, tariffs and legislation, the determination of pipeline and electricity tolls and tariffs, applications for approvals of energy infrastructure and other aspects of utility financial regulation.

-At the provincial level, Kemm has extensive experience as counsel before the Alberta Utilities Commission and its predecessors, and has also represented clients before regulators in British Columbia, Manitoba and Ontario.
-Representing various producer, pipeline and consumer interests, Kemm has appeared in proceedings relating to the permitting of facilities (oil and gas pipelines, gas processing facilities and petrochemical plants) and the setting of natural gas and electric power utility rates and tariff provisions.
+At the provincial level, Kemm has extensive experience as counsel before the Alberta Utilities Commission and its predecessors.
+He also represented clients before regulators in British Columbia, Manitoba and Ontario.
+Representing various producer, pipeline and consumer interests, Kemm appeared in proceedings relating to the permitting of facilities (oil and gas pipelines, gas processing facilities and petrochemical plants) and the determination of natural gas and electric power utility rates and tariff provisions.

-Kemm has written extensively on regulatory issues and participated in various conferences and seminars.
+Kemm has written extensively on legal and regulatory issues and has participated in various conferences and seminars.

 Kemm holds degrees from McGill University (Bachelor of Arts) and the University of Toronto (Juris Doctor).